 In the software development process, revision control, also known as version control or source control, is the management of changes made over time.
 These changes can be to source code, project assets, or any other information that goes into the finished product.
-It permits many people to work on the same parts of a project without worrying that their changes will overwrite the work of anyone else.
+It permits many people to work on the same parts of a project without worrying that their changes will overwritten by others.
 The collection of revisions and their metadata is called a repository or repo.
 The repository represents a step-by-step chronological record of every change made to help project managers revert all or part of the project to a previous state if necessary.

 Revision control systems are usually hosted on a networked server.
-After the repository has been set up, using it generally involves the following steps:
+After the repository is set up, using it generally involves the following steps:

 - If the developer has created a new file that should become part of the project, the file must be added to the repository.
 The file is uploaded to the repository, and anyone else working on the project can see and use the file.

-- If the developer wants to edit a file that is already part of the project, the file must be checked out.
-The act of checking out downloads the desired revision of the file to the developer's local version of the project.
-Usually, the revision that a developer wants to edit is the most recent revision: this revision is known as the "head".
+- If the developer wants to edit a file part of the project, the file must be checked out.
+Checking out downloads the desired file revision to the developer's local product version.
+Usually, the revision that a developer wants to edit is the most recent revision: this revision is known as the "head."

 - After the developer edits the file locally and is ready to add it to the official version of the project, the file can be checked in.
 This action is also known as making a commit.
-The developer is asked to write a brief summary of what changes were made and why.
-These comments, along with the updated version of the file, are uploaded to the repository.
+The developer is asked to write a summary of what changes were made and why.
+With the updated file version, these comments are uploaded to the repository.

 - If there are no conflicts, the new version is updated in the repository, and the entire project receives a new revision number, permanently and uniquely identifying its current state.

-If a revision control systems uses a centralized repository, its data is contained in a single database that contains the authoritative version of all project files.
+If a revision control system uses a centralized repository, its data is in a single database containing the authoritative version of all project files.
 Other systems employ a distributed model.
-In these systems, changes can be checked in to any project repository and the repositories synchronize the changes with each other.
+In these systems, changes can be checked and then synchronized between repositories.